MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 - The default file types that are included for public origins are .css, .eot, .gif, .ico, .jpeg, .jpg, .js, .map, .png, .svg, .ttf, and .woff.
 You can specify additional file types.
 - You can configure a policy to exclude assets that have been identified by site classifications that you specify.
 For example, you can choose to exclude all assets that are marked as "confidential" or "restricted" even if they are an allowed file type and are located in a public origin.

-### Attributes and advantages of hosting assets in private origins
+#### Attributes and advantages of hosting assets in private origins

 - Private origins can only be used for SharePoint Online assets.
-- Users can only access the assets from a private origin if they are authorized to do so.
+- Users can only access the assets from a private origin if they have permissions to access the container.
 Anonymous access to these assets is prevented.
 - Assets in private origins must be refered from the SharePoint Online tenant.
 Direct access to private CDN assets does not work.
-- If you remove an asset from the private origin, the asset may continue to be available for up to an hour from the cache; however, we will invalidate links to the asset in the CDN within 15 minutes.
+- If you remove an asset from the private origin, the asset may continue to be available for up to an hour from the cache; however, we will invalidate links to the asset in the CDN within 15 minutes of the asset's removal.
 - The default file types that are included for private origins are .gif, .ico, .jpeg, .jpg, .js, and .png.
 You can specify additional file types.
 - Just like with public origins, you can configure a policy to exclude assets that have been identified by site classifications that you specify even if you use wildcards to include all assets within a folder or document library.

-## Default CDN origins
+### Default CDN origins

 Unless you specify otherwise, Office 365 sets up some default origins for you when you enable the Office 365 CDN.
-If you initially exclude them, you can add these origins after you complete setup.
+If you initially opt not to provision them, you can add these origins after you complete setup.
+Unless you understand the consequences of skipping the setup of default origins and have a specific reason for doing so, you should allow them to be created when you enable the CDN.

 Default private CDN origins: